 The final act was a simple one: Thanks for all the blessings bestowed upon us; For the aunts, uncles, children, step-children, foster children, grandchildren, cousins, parents, brothers, sisters and grandparents who now sit next to us over this feast.
 Thank you for the gift of life.
 To all my readers, Have a Happy Thanksgiving!

-Dr. Richard Elghammer contributes his column each week to the Journal Review.
+Dr. Richard Elghammer contributes his weekly column to the Journal Review.